charleston76/einsteinBot/README.md

 1. [Enable Omni-Channel](https://help.salesforce.com/s/articleView?id=sf.omnichannel_enable.htm&type=5)
 1. [Create the Service Channel for messaging](https://help.salesforce.com/s/articleView?id=sf.service_presence_create_service_channel.htm&type=5)
-1. Create the the MIAW Queue (and a "Fallback Queue") following this [Queues guidance](https://help.salesforce.com/s/articleView?id=sf.setting_up_queues.htm&type=5)
+1. Create the the **MIAW Queue** (and a **Fallback Queue**) following this [Queues guidance](https://help.salesforce.com/s/articleView?id=sf.setting_up_queues.htm&type=5)
-1. Create an Omni Flow, but after you set up your Pre-Chat Form, return to this flow to map pre-chat fields to your messaging channel.
+1. Create an Omni Flow, but if you set up your Pre-Chat Form, return to this flow to map pre-chat fields to your messaging channel.
     1. From Setup, in the Quick Find box, enter Flows, and select Flows.
     1. Create a New Flow.
     1. In the All + Templates tab, select Omni-Channel Flow.